Summmrr/ShadowChase/ShadowChase/README.md

 ﻿# ShadowChase
- Simple game written completely in java; no engine was used Every step was created myself, including but not limited to:
+2D game written completely in java; no engine was used Every step was created myself, including but not limited to:
  - Input Handling
  - Movement
+ - Player/environment hitboxes
+ - Collision Detection
  - Pause Menu
  - Graphics
  - All Interactions